folio-org/docs/content/en/docs/Access/Requests/requests.md

 ### Creating a request

 Library staff create requests in the Request app.
 They can also start the request process from a user record in Users, or an item record in Inventory; those apps will route you into the Requests app to create the request.
+Note that you must have permission to create requests in the Requests app in order to see the option to create a request from Inventory.

 Requesting is controlled by circulation rules and item statuses.
 Some item statuses cannot be requested at all; some item statuses only allows holds and recalls.
 See [Platform Essentials > Item Status](https://docs.folio.org/docs/platform-essentials/item-status/itemstatus/) for more information.

 1. In the **Requests** pane, select **Actions > New**.
+2. If you have title level requesting turned on, make sure **Create title level request** is not checked.
-2. In the **Item information** box, either scan the barcode of the requested item or enter the barcode and click **Enter**.
+3. In the **Item barcode** box, either scan the barcode of the requested item or enter the barcode and click **Enter**.
 The item is added to the request and its item information appears.
+4. In the **Requester barcode** box, either scan the requester’s barcode or enter the barcode and click **Enter**.
+5. If you do not have the requester’s barcode, click **Requester look-up** to search for the patron:
+    1. In the **Select User** dialog, search for the requester.
+    2. Once you find the requester, select them from the **User Search Results** list.
+They are applied to the request and their information appears.
-3. Select a **Request type**.
+6. Select a **Request type**.
 The options that appear depend on the Item status of the item you are requesting.
-4. Optional: Enter a **Request expiration date**.
+7. Optional: Enter a **Request expiration date**.
 If the request is still open by the selected date, it closes and its status changes to Closed - Unfilled.
-6. Optional: Enter any **Patron comments.** For example, if the patron needs the item immediately, you can note it here.
+8. Optional: Enter any **Patron comments.** For example, if the patron needs the item immediately, you can note it here.
 Patron comments show up in the CSV report and pick slips.
-5. In the **Requester information** box, either scan the requester’s barcode or enter the barcode and click **Enter**.
-6. If you do not have the requester’s barcode, click **Requester look-up** to search for the patron:
-    1. In the **Select User** dialog, search for the requester.
-    2. Once you find the requester, select them from the **User Search Results** list.
-They are applied to the request and their information appears.
-7. Select the **Fulfillment preference**.
+9. Select the **Fulfillment preference**.
-8. Select the **Pickup service point** or **Delivery address**, depending on your selection in the previous step.
+10. Select the **Pickup service point** or **Delivery address**, depending on your selection in the previous step.
-9. Click **Save & close**.
+11. Click **Save & close**.
 The request is saved and the Request Detail pane appears.
 The patron receives an email notification saying their request was received by the library, [if you have this notification configured.]({{< ref "settings_circulation.md#patron-notice-policies" >}})

 ### Editing an item level request